 Rewards credit cards give you something back for every dollar you spend — whether that's points or miles for travel, or cash back that lowers your monthly bill.

-On top of that, many cards offer high sign-up bonuses to new cardholders who meet a spending requirement in the first three months after opening a card, and some include benefits like travel and purchase protection.
-If you're able to use credit cards responsibly — by not spending more than you can afford to pay off every month — using a credit card that offers rewards and other benefits could be a great idea.
+On top of that, many cards offer high sign-up bonuses to new cardholders who meet a spending requirement in the first few months after opening a card, and some include benefits like travel and purchase protection.
+If you're able to use credit cards responsibly — by not spending more than you can afford to pay off every month — using a credit card that offers rewards and other benefits is a great idea.

-Here are the top rewards credit cards currently available, based on sign-up bonuses, rewards earned on everyday spending, benefits, and overall value.
+Here are the top rewards credit cards currently available, based on welcome bonuses, rewards earned on everyday spending, benefits, and overall value.

 Balance Transfer Fee

-If you prefer to earn cash back, you can't beat the Citi Double Cash for value or simplicity.
+If you prefer to earn cash back, you can't beat the Citi® Double Cash Card for value or simplicity.
 The card has no annual fee, and it earns 2% cash back on every purchase (1% back when you buy, and 1% back when you pay your bill).

 While the Citi Double Cash is a cash-back card, if you also have another Citi card like the Citi Premier® Card or the Citi Prestige® Card , you can combine your rewards between cards and redeem for travel.
 But if you're interested in using rewards for travel, the Chase Freedom Unlimited® is generally a better entry point.
 It's also a no-annual-fee cash-back card that you can pair with another card to redeem rewards for travel, and Chase Ultimate Rewards are our favorite travel points.

-But again, if you're simply after the best cash-back card, look no further than the Citi Double Cash.
+But again, if you're simply after the best cash-back card, the Citi Double Cash is an excellent choice.

 What the experts love: Great cash-back rate on all purchases, no annual fee